 The BC SPCA has set up a special online emergency donation site to help animals affected by the wildfires.

-The BC SPCA Provincial Call Centre (1-855-622-7722) is now also fielding calls from pet owners in the Cariboo Regional District who require officers to attend, feed/water animals and remove animals if given the authority to do so by the owners.
-Currently the call centre is managing calls from the 100, 103, 108, 150 Mile areas as well as Lac La Hache and Williams Lake.
+The BC SPCA Animal Helpline 1-855-622-7722 is now also fielding calls from pet owners in the Cariboo Regional District who require officers to attend, feed/water animals and remove animals if given the authority to do so by the owners.
+Currently the Animal Helpline is managing calls from the 100, 103, 108, 150 Mile areas as well as Lac La Hache and Williams Lake.